FrogboyMV/Magic/README.md

 ## How to Use

-Here is a list of all of the plugin paramters and what they do.
+Here is a list of all of the plugin parameters and what they do.
 As a quick note of reference, the terms Spell, Magic and Power all typically mean the same thing.
 They are simply Skills.

 **Save Magic Object** - Setting this to true allows you to modify the $frogMagic object, which contains all of the information within the plugin parameters, when the player saves the game.
 By default, this object is built from the plugin parameters when a new game is started or a saved game is loaded.
 This is usually what you’ll want.
 If, for some reason, you need to alter this data in-game and have those changes persist until the end of the game, you’ll need to turn this option on.